A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Results

-Cherenkov photons are more likely to be absorbed than scattered in seawater.
-Therefore, the absorption length is the key parameter to consider when designing the layout of the detector geometry.
-Figure \ref{fig:geo-layout} shows a preliminary layout of the envisioned telescope, based on the presented optical property measurements.
-The pattern follows a Penrose tiling distribution with twofold inter-string distances, $70~\mathrm{m}$ and $110~\mathrm{m}$, which follows the golden ratio \cite{tilings_and_patterns}.
-The uneven layout allows for an expanded geometry, monitoring a large volume of water target while remaining sensitive to low energy events.
-The design allows for a broad window of measurable neutrino energies, expected to cover from sub TeV to EeV, optimizing the telescope's potential for neutrino astronomy \cite{Fang:2022trf}.
-The preliminary design of TRIDENT contains 1211 strings, each containing 20 hDOMs separated vertically by $30~\mathrm{m}$, resulting in an instrumented geometric volume of $\sim 7.5~\mathrm{km}^3$.
-Underwater robots will be used for the maintenance of the telescope.
-It is challenging, however, for these machines to navigate the dense array of strings.
-Several spiral pathways are left to mitigate difficulties in construction and maintenance, while also avoiding `corridor events', which describe undetected muons passing straight through parallel arrays of strings.
+In seawater, the absorption length for Cherenkov photons is a key parameter to consider when designing the detector geometry.
+Fig. \ref{fig:geo-layout} shows the anticipated layout of the future telescope, guided by the presented optical property measurements.
+The detector contains 1211 strings, each containing 20 hDOMs separated vertically by $30~\mathrm{m}$, ranging from approximately 2800 m to 3400 m below sea level.
+This arrangement will result in a world-leading instrumented geometric volume of $\sim 7.5~\mathrm{km}^3$.
+The strings' pattern follows a Penrose tiling distribution with inter-string distances of $70~\mathrm{m}$ and $110~\mathrm{m}$, adopting the golden ratio \cite{tilings_and_patterns}.
+Preliminary simulation studies indicate that this uneven layout, compared to a regular distribution of strings, allows for an expanded geometry with a broader window of measurable neutrino energies.
+TRIDENT in this layout is expected to cover from sub-teraelectronvolt (TeV) to exaelectronvolt energies, optimizing the telescope's potential for neutrino astronomy \cite{Fang:2022trf}.
+Building multiple, separated clusters of strings helps to ease the difficulties faced in the construction and maintenance of large telescopes on the seafloor.
+TRIDENT instead leaves several spiral pathways, allowing underwater robots to access the innermost strings for maintenance.
+This unsegmented geometry aims to reduce the number of clipping edge events, which are more likely to occur in segmented geometries with wide empty regions between string clusters.
+The spiral shape of the pathways also helps to reduce the number of `corridor events', which describe undetected muons passing straight through parallel arrays of strings.
 Acoustic detectors will be installed on each string for high-precision position calibration.
-These detectors can also be placed sparsely in an array extended beyond the main detector volume, to detect cosmogenic neutrinos with energies well above EeV \cite{ANTARES:2010, Neff_2013}.
+These detectors can also be placed sparsely in an array extended beyond the main detector volume, to detect cosmogenic neutrinos with energies well above exaelectronvolts \cite{ANTARES:2010, Neff_2013}.